-Dubrovnik is a fantastic city to start your Croatia trip in!
-With an airport only about twenty minutes away it’s super convenient.
-There are shuttle buses running all the time and an Uber isn’t too expensive either.
+Dubrovnik is a fantastic city to start your Croatian holiday!
+With an airport only twenty minutes away, it’s super convenient and so many things to do in Dubrovnik.
+There are shuttle buses running all the time and Uber isn’t too expensive either.
 Dubrovnik is also great for anyone in Europe who has a long weekend or a few extra days off.
 Travel to this Unesco World Heritage site and enjoy everything it has to offer!

-It was easily one of our favourite spots on our trip around Croatia.
-This was partially due to staying at one of the cutest Airbnb’s ever with one of the greatest hosts.
+It was easily one of our favourite spots on our Croatian road trip.
+This was partially due to staying at one of the cutest Airbnb’s ever with one of the greatest hosts we have ever had.
 Also, we had the perfect balance of work and travel which is key for a digital nomad.

-Before we dive into the 11 things to do in Dubrovnik, we just want to share a great budget tip with you.
+Before we dive into the 11 things to do in Dubrovnik, we just want to share our best Dubrovnik tip that will save you a bunch of money.
 Get the Dubrovnik Card!

-If you buy the pass online you will get 10% off so the price (for 1 day) is 225 Kuna instead of 250.
+If you buy the pass online you will get 10% off so the price (for 1 day) is 225 HRK or 32 USD instead of 250 HRK or 36 USD.
 It’s also possible to buy a multi-day pass for 3 days or 7 days.
 In our opinion, the pass is well worth the money!

 If you decide to buy it online you have to go pick it up at the tourist information center just outside the pile gate (where all the buses go).
 On the map it most likely won’t show where the actual tourist office is, so we’ve inserted a map here for you.